 The Commit Partnership | Dallas, Texas

-With support from the E3 Alliance, The Commit Partnership shares analysis with Dallas County districts, highlighting the long-term outcomes of students based on their access to advanced math courses.
-This data helps districts understand which students are accessing advanced math pathways and where improvements are needed.
+The Commit Partnership analyzes and shares robust data insights with Dallas County districts.
+Most recently, these insights have highlighted the long-term outcomes of students and their access to advanced math courses.
+This data helps districts understand which students are accessing advanced math pathways, how they are performing and where improvements are needed.

 Middle-grade math is one of the seven key outcome areas addressed by the Network — all critical steps on the path to economic mobility.
 Learn more about the importance of this outcome area in the StriveTogether cradle-to-career outcome guide, here.